Rabbi Brigitte S. Rosenberg

-Rabbi Shapiro is married to Benjamin Shapiro and they have two daughters, Sienna and Maliya.
+Rabbi Bellows is married to Melissa Bellows and they have two children, Max and Lila.

 Rabbi Howard Kaplansky became Rabbi Emeritus of United Hebrew on July 1, 2011, after serving the congregation for over 30 years, including Senior Rabbi from 1990-2011.
 He received his B.A. degree from Ohio State University, and was ordained Rabbi at Hebrew Union College-Jewish Institute of Religion where he received his M.A.H.L. and D.D. degrees.